hamzaPixl/hmounir/content/posts/validation/index.md

 ]
 ```

-Here is an exmemple with a `valid` payload.
+Here is an example with a `valid` payload.

 ```curl
 curl --location --request POST 'http://localhost:3000/' \